SAP-samples/teched2025-DA267/exercises/ex1_create_planning_model/ex1.2_create_planning_model/README.md

 10. Create a (public) dimension table for Company Code.

 > [!CAUTION]
 > Give it a user-specific name and make it a **public** dimension.
-Otherwise, you will not be able to proceed with the next step.
-Where we load master data.
+Otherwise, you will not be able to proceed with the next step in which we'll load master data.

 ![](../../../images/ex1.2_10.png)
 ![](../../../images/ex1.2_11.png)